ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 - [x] Setup up Pulse VPN Access and Profiles ✅ 2023-03-13
 - [ ] Talk to Ciso Global about keeping permissions updated in a shared location
 - [x] Email Steve Schidmt about weekly meetings 📅 2023-03-08 ✅ 2023-03-08
-- [ ] STEVE - Who needs access to and what level
-- [ ] UDF fields we use
-	- Department
-	- User Email
-	- User Assigned
-	- Asset_tag
-	- Shared Machine
-- [ ] Blocking Windows 11 till on Datto
-- [ ] Shutdown to be removed
-- [ ] Description field, can we edit this?

 ### What are some of the tasks we want CISO Global?